Bay Nine's Yul Kim on Bringing the Menu to Life at One of Australia’s Finest Omakase Experiences

 Kim is head chef at the Japanese fine diner, which sits within the sandstone walls of the historic Campbell’s Stores building in The Rocks.
 With no menus or pre-meal teasers as to what’s being served each night, guests at Bay Nine leave their dining experience up to their chef — staying true to the core thread of omakase.
 “All the courses we serve, all the ingredients, I love,” Kim says.

 The master sushi chef brings a blend of natural talent, dedication to creativity and craft, and a passion for delivering an outstanding dining experience night after night after night.
-For the first months of autumn, a herbaceous Haku Martini will be served on arrival to Bay Nine.
+During the first months of spring, a herbaceous Haku Martini will be served on arrival to Bay Nine.
 Spotlighting Haku Vodka — the double-distilled Japanese spirit born from hakumai (white rice), koji and bamboo-charcoal filtration — the drink complements the run of cold dishes that greet guests.
 A showstopping union of tuna belly, uni and caviar, maybe.
 Or expertly sliced snapper topped with finger lime, pickled jalapeño and micro-coriander.

-While everything’s a surprise at Bay Nine, there are some things you can expect: the theatrical use of a blowtorch (perhaps scorching scampi and a spicy miso reduction); a flurry of courses that have been meticulously designed for your enjoyment; and an experience that extends to the drink you have at hand courtesy of warm, knowledgeable staff.
+While everything’s a surprise at Bay Nine, there are some things you can expect: the theatrical use of a blowtorch (perhaps scorching scampi and a spicy miso reduction); a flurry of courses that have been meticulously designed for your enjoyment; and an experience that extends to the drink you have at hand courtesy of the warm, knowledgeable staff.
 Together with Haku Vodka, we sat down with Kim to find out just what goes into his culinary performance — and then watched him at work with an exclusive martini on its way.

 Dining at Bay Nine

 “You know, it has been really challenging for everyone in Australia but I’m glad that 2022 was more positive than the previous two years.
-Honestly, I thought I prepared for this job but still there are a lot of things to learn.
+Honestly, I thought I was prepared for this job but still there are a lot of things to learn.
 One thing for sure is that I’m enjoying this job and I’m so excited about 2023.”

 What can guests expect when dining at Bay Nine?